PauloFRC/android-figma-image-export/README.md

 `./generate.sh`

-All the images converted will appear in the appropiate folders.
+All the images converted will appear in the appropriate folders.

 ### Tip